pawanit17/aws/README.md

 - What are Roles, IAM, security groups.
 - 🏃 How are logs of an application viewed in AWS
 - Deploy a NodeJS application to EC2 and EBS
-- Deploy a SpringBoot application to EC2 and EBS
+- Deploy a SpringBoot application to EBS
 - *How are docker based applications deployed to AWS
 - Ecs service
 - Where does K8s come into picture for AWS